joshkoenig/relucantlywithher.com/third-party.md

 ## A Personal Story

 I cast my first presidential ballot in 2000 for Ralph Nader.
 It was ok.
-I lived in New York City, voting in a safe state.
-I believed that Al Gore and George W Bush were like [Kang and Kodos](https://www.youtube.com/watch?v=4v7XXSt9XRM).
+I lived in New York City, voting in an ultra-safe state.
+I believed that Al Gore and George W Bush were like [Kang and Kodos from the Simpsons](https://www.youtube.com/watch?v=4v7XXSt9XRM).
 When Bush won his case in the Supreme Court and became president my opinion was like, "whatever man, just another white-bread corporate overlord."

-I didn't feel even the slightest hit of remorse over my principled vote for my conscience.
+The point is, I didn't feel even the slightest bit of remorse over my principled vote for my conscience.
+For what its worth I also didn't see any signs that the Democratic party was about to listen to the Nader voters and start tracking to the left, but again, whatever.
+After the election I went back to living my life as a college student at NYU.

 And then, 9/11.

 Maybe you saw that coming.
-I'm reluctant to use those attacks in a political argument — the way the lives lost were abused as symbols in the following years was deeply sickening to me.
-And I'm not in any way suggesting that anything like that will happen again in the next four years.
+I'm reluctant to use those attacks in political arguments — the way they've been abused as symbols in the following years is still deeply sickening to me.
+I'm also in no way suggesting that anything like that will happen again in the next four years.
 But it's part of the truth of my story.

-Elections have consequences, as I saw.
+Elections have consequences, as I learned the hard way.
 If you were young at the time, you might not remember the details.
 Suffice to say, Bush and his whole squad took the moment and _ran with it_.
 We're still paying for that now, and will be for many years to come.

 For all I thought about Al Gore, in retrospect there's no way he would have whipped the US into invading Iraq in the aftermath.
 When I thought about it, I didn't regret my vote in New York (again, inconsequential).
 What I regretted with my 20/20 hindsight was not getting on a bus, going to Florida, and organizing.

-I could probably get 538 net new voters to the polls, I thought.
-There was a real act I could have taken that could have made a powerful difference.That's when I started paying more attention and getting more engaged in activism with a pragmatic perspective, something that's stuck with me ever since.
+I could probably have gotten 538 net new voters to the polls, I thought.
+There was a real act I could have taken that could have made a powerful difference.
+That's when I started paying more attention and getting more engaged in activism with a pragmatic perspective, something that's stuck with me ever since.

 What I learned is that politics matter in more specific and mundane ways than I really appreciated.
 Marginal differences actually have a huge impact when there's a lot of power behind them.
 I also learned that you're not just voting for a President - you're voting for an _administration_, for a way of doing things that even under normal/boring conditions will have ripple effect consequences.